 However, there's another, even more important reason why we don't offer home ultrasound scans: industry regulation.
 In England, our work is strictly regulated by the Care Quality Commission (CQC), and since their standards don't account for home visits, we would lose our CQC-approved status if we started offering this service.

 Interestingly, Health Inspectorate Wales (HIW, the Welsh equivalent of the CQC) actually don't regulate diagnostic and screening services such as ours, which is why some companies who do offer home ultrasound scans are registered in Wales, even though they operate exclusively on the English side of the border

 (very shady if you ask us!)
 That being said, it is our own policy that our Cardiff

-clinic must meet the same industry standards as those located in England, and so we are unable to offer a 'mobile' service from any of our locations.
+clinic must meet the same industry standards as clinics located in England, and so we are unable to offer a 'mobile' service to our customers.